Stay in touch

-Cancer exercise experty Lizzy David offers tips to get started.
+Cancer exercise experty Lizzy Davis offers tips to get started.
 ‘Exercise doesn’t need to be vigorous or high-impact to provide its many health benefits,’ she says.
 ‘It’s important to start gently and progress slowly.’

 Lizzy recommends speaking to your medical team before starting out.

 A brisk walk is the perfect way to increase your activity levels.
 All you need is a comfortable pair of shoes or trainers – and maybe a friend to keep you company.
 It’s the easiest form of exercise to incorporate into your daily routine.

 Start slowly and build up the amount of walking you do, and pace, gradually.
 You could use an app for your phone to track your progress.

 Walking for Health is England’s largest network of health walks.

 You can also find information about walking on the NHS website.

 Yoga combines stretching, breathing and sometimes meditation to boost physical and mental wellbeing.
 It’s great for improving strength, flexibility and balance.

 There is some evidence that practising yoga after a breast cancer diagnosis can be useful for relieving fatigue, pain, anxiety and depression.

 There are many different types of yoga.It may be vigorous or gentle, leaving you feeling full of energy or relaxed.
 Some styles – such as Iyengar and hatha yoga – focus on relaxation and are suitable for beginners.
 It’s always good to ask around for a recommendation especially if you haven’t tried yoga before.
 If you are unsure which style is suitable for you, speak to the yoga teacher before joining a class to get more information about what techniques are used.